FabianRei/better_openslide_web_app/README.md

 This repository aims to improve the functionality of open-slide's example web application <br>
+Just **run improved_multiserver.py** and it gives you more/better functionality compared to deepzoom_multiserver.py <br>
 WARNING: This repository is quite hacky and the code isn't pretty.
+You might not be able to run deepzoom_multiserver.py through this repo.
 It seems to work, though.

 Added functionality: